Department of Nutrition and Food Engineering

 01752441365

-1. Qualitative Research Methodology and Data Analysis using NVivo at Datascape Research and Consultancy Limited, Bangladesh, 12 and 13 January 2023.
+2. Qualitative Research Methodology and Data Analysis using NVivo at Datascape Research and Consultancy Limited, Bangladesh, 12 and 13 January 2024.

 Participation in training /workshop/webinar (Selected)

-• Qualitative Research Methodology and Data analysis using NVivo, Org. by Centre for Advanced Social Research, Duration: 5 days’ long
+• Qualitative Research Methodology and Data analysis using NVivo, Org. by Centre for Advanced Research, Duration: 5 days’ long

 • How to Write Theoretical Conceptual Framework (Webinar) Org. by CRID Social and Sustainable Development Lab